13 Black Cats: Members

 Goebel won the deadly 1927 Dole Air Race from Oakland, California, to Honolulu, Hawaii, which claimed 10 lives before, during, and after the race.

 One of Ingle's notable stunts was going to the rescue of an airplane which had "lost" a wheel while in the air.
 She would strap a spare on her back, rendezvous with the "stricken" airplane, climb to the top of the upper wing of the second airplane and transfer to the bottom wing of the airplane in distress.
 She would then climb down to the landing gear and install the wheel.
 The stunt was captured in a newsreel (see External links below).
 Another stunt was pretending to play tennis on the top wing.

-Matlock was also a car racer and riding mechanic; he was killed in a crash in a race at Ascot Speedway.
+Matlock was also a car racer and riding mechanic; he was killed in a crash in a race at Legion Ascot Speedway.

 Richter was later a co-founder of Standard Air Lines and executive vice president of Trans World Airlines (TWA).